zyn-org/zyn/CONTRIBUTING.md

 ## Getting Started

-There are many ways to contribute to Entangle:
+There are many ways to contribute to Narwhal:

 - **Report bugs**: If you find a bug, please open an issue
 - **Suggest features**: Have an idea?
 We'd love to hear it